 If you intend to study at the Gold Coast campus, we recommend that you apply either via QTAC or UAC and not both.
 If you're eligible, you'll still receive your offer with us and you'll save on application fees.

 5. Accept your offer and enrol

-If you are successful in securing a direct offer with us, congratulations!
-If you apply through QTAC or UAC, you will be sent a 'Notice of Offer' and all you need to do is accept the offer and enrol at Griffith by the due date as per the instructions in your offer letter.
+If you are successful in receiving an offer through QTAC or UAC , you will be sent a 'Notice of Offer' and all you need to do is accept the offer and enrol at Griffith by the due date as per the instructions in your offer letter.
 Griffith will send you enrolment information separately.

 6. Check available scholarships

-Whether you are a high achieving student, elite athlete or need some financial assistance, we have scholarships that recognise and reward your accomplishments, and scholarships that can help you achieve your goals and dreams.
+Whether you are a high achieving student, elite athlete or need some financial assistance, we have scholarships that recognise and reward your accomplishments.
+Scholarships that can help you achieve your goals and dreams.
 Visit our scholarships page to find out what you’re eligible for.

 Assumed prior knowledge